ZeroGradAI/store-inisghts-ai/docs/cursor/memory.md

 - Updated the initialization logic to set `is_mock` based on CUDA availability initially
 - Added explicit setting of `is_mock` to `True` when model loading fails
 - Made the code more robust by ensuring the `is_mock` flag is correctly set in all code paths

+### 2025-03-05: Fixed "Index is out of bounds" Error with MiniCPM-V
+**Problem**: When using the MiniCPM-V model for image analysis, we encountered the error "index is out of bounds for dimension with size 0" during the model's chat method call.
+This error occurred in the rotary position embeddings calculation within the model's internal implementation.

+**Solution**:
+- Updated the model loading code to use more specific parameters:
+  - Changed from `torch.bfloat16` to `torch.float16` for better compatibility
+  - Added `low_cpu_mem_usage=True` and `use_cache=True` parameters
+  - Improved device handling with explicit device assignment
+- Enhanced the image processing method:
+  - Added proper image resizing to a maximum dimension of 768 pixels
+  - Used LANCZOS resampling for better quality
+- Implemented a fallback mechanism in the `_generate_response` method:
+  - Added specific error handling for IndexError
+  - Created an alternative generation approach using the model's `generate` method directly
+  - Set appropriate generation parameters (max_new_tokens, top_p, top_k, temperature)
+- Improved error logging throughout the code to better diagnose issues